French film "Amour" named best film by LA critics

 Nominations for the Critics Choice awards come on Tuesday, with the Screen Actors Guild announcing their nominations for the best movie and TV performances in the year on Wednesday.
 Organizers of the Golden Globes unveil their picks on Thursday.

-Nominations for the Oscars - the highest honours in the movie industry - are announced on January 10, with the Oscar awards ceremony set for February 24 in Hollywood.
+Nominations for the Oscars - the highest honors in the movie industry - are announced on January 10, with the Oscar awards ceremony set for February 24 in Hollywood.

 (Reporting By Jill Serjeant; editing by Christopher Wilson)